 You’d Rather Keep Your Money

-Because of the expense and trouble of the eviction process, you can even think about just paying your tenant to move out.
-This type of “cash for keys” arrangement could enable a tenant experiencing financial difficulty to leave on good terms or to move out at an even earlier date.
-It might sound odd to offer money to someone who owes you money, but even a lump sum cash payment of several hundred dollars is far less than you’d spend forcing the tenant out through an eviction.
+Given the cost and inconvenience of the eviction procedure, you could consider paying your tenant to vacate.
+This type of “cash for keys” plan could enable a renter with financial distress to vacate cordially or urge a troublesome tenant to vacate as soon as possible.
+It may seem peculiar to give cash to someone who owes you money, but even a lump sum cash payment of several hundred dollars is significantly less than the cost of evicting the renter.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.